umbraco/UmbracoDocs/Reference/Security/reset-admin-password.md

 ## Step two: update the database

-Open de database and go to the `umbracoUser` database table.
+Open the database and go to the `umbracoUser` database table.
 Search the user where the column id equals `-1`.

 Clear the field, and change the content of the `userpassword` field to `default`.